Soulter/Soulter/README.md

 💭 **About Me**

-- 🏫 A college junior student
+- 🏫 A college junior student.
-- 🍕 Love Animes, Astronomy, Natural Science
+- 🍕 Love Animes, Astronomy, Natural Science.
+- ⭐ Focusing on LLM, MLM receltly.
-- 🌌 Dream to create an ATRI
+- 🌌 Dream to create an ATRI.

 🍉 **Skills**